 The answer is, unfortunately, no. These titles do nothing more than to self-designate supposed capabilities.
 Just because a financial advisor holds the CFP (Certified Financial Planner) designation does not mean that individual will always act as a fiduciary.
-Instead, determining which official laws and regulations an advisor operates under is the more important question to answer.
+Instead, determining which official laws and regulations an advisor operate under is the more important question to answer.

-Making it worse, there are a lot of “financial advisors” in the U.S., 686,604 to be precise (FINRA, 2017) and the vast majority of them are not required to place your interests before their own.
+Making it worse, there are a lot of “financial advisors” in the U.S., 687,031 to be precise (FINRA, 2021), and the vast majority of them are not required to place your interests before their own.
 So how do we know which advisors are here to help and which are here to sell a product?
 Keep reading to learn more about what to look for when you begin researching San Diego Financial Advisors.

-They are all different and most have different incentives.
-It is important for all investors to know these differences.
+They are all different, and most have different incentives.
+All investors need to know these differences.

 A broker is a financial advisor that works for a broker/dealer, an insurance firm, or both.
 They are paid a commission or a fee for selling products to their clients.
-Most of the financial household names are broker/dealer firms, including Merrill Lynch, Edward Jones, Morgan Stanley, Ameriprise, etc. 92% of all financial advisors in the U.S. are brokers.
-What is disturbing about this fact is that brokers don’t have to recommend the best product for their clients.
+Most of the financial household names are broker/dealer firms, including Merrill Lynch, Edward Jones, Morgan Stanley, Ameriprise, etc. 90% of all financial advisors in the U.S. are brokers.
+What is disturbing about this is that brokers don’t have to recommend the best product for their clients.
 They only have to provide a suitable product to their clients, not what they think is best.
 By law, brokers only have to adhere to the suitability requirement, which is a very low bar to clear.

 It is one thing to trust somebody, and it is another to trust their incentives.
 History proves that it is wiser to follow the latter.
 A broker’s motive is to sell high-paying products to their clients.
 They will earn more by recommending certain products over others.
-If a broker had to choose between an actively managed mutual fund with high fees and a passively managed ETF with low fees, he/she would almost always choose the higher fee option.
+If a broker had to choose between an actively managed mutual fund with high fees and a passively managed ETF with low fees, they would almost always choose the higher fee option.

-While there are many options for San Diego financial services, RIAs are required by law to place their client’s interest before their own, which is known as the fiduciary standard.
+While there are many options for San Diego financial services, RIAs are required by law to place their client’s interests before their own, which is known as the fiduciary standard.
 Bull Oak Capital, of course, is an RIA firm.
 This fiduciary requirement is the highest standard in the financial services industry.
-It is so onerous, we have to disclose any potential conflict of interest and potential risks to the public.
+It is so onerous; we have to disclose any potential conflict of interest and potential risks to the public.

 “In translating fiduciary principles into application, an RIA is required to implement certain practices and procedures to ensure conformance to the law.
 At the heart of conformance is the registration form (ADV Parts I and II) that financial advisors must file with the SEC.
-It is ADV Part II; in which the advisor must disclose all material information a client needs in order to make an informed decision about the advisory relationship or a specific transaction.”(Investopedia)
+It is ADV Part II; in which the advisor must disclose all material information a client needs to make an informed decision about the advisory relationship or a specific transaction.”(Investopedia)

-• All material facts of any instance in which a conflict of interest may exist; past, present, or future
+- All material facts of any instance in which a conflict of interest may exist; past, present, or future

-• Any type of arrangement or relationship the advisor has that could present a conflict of interest, including participation or an interest in any client transaction
+- Any type of arrangement or relationship the advisor has that could present a conflict of interest, including participation or an interest in any client transaction

-• All material risks involved with methods of analysis used in determining suitability
+- All material risks involved with methods of analysis used in determining suitability

-• Any unusual risk involved in a specific investment strategy or security
+- Any unusual risk involved in a specific investment strategy or security

 This detailed information must then be compiled into a client brochure and written in clear language in a specified format, so investors may compare one firm to another as apples-to-apples.

 If you were to choose between working with a broker and working with an RIA advisor, the choice is pretty clear, right?
 Perhaps, not quite so.
 Now, here is a rather well-kept secret within the industry.
 Most of the independent fiduciary advisors in the industry are not fiduciaries 100% of the time.
 These advisors are Dual Registered Advisors.
-Dual-Registered Advisors are financial advisors that are registered as a broker (under a broker/dealer), AND they are registered as an RIA.
+Dual-Registered Advisors are financial advisors registered as a broker (under a broker/dealer), AND they are registered as an RIA.

-Are CFPs Fiduciaries All The Time?
+Are CFP Advisors Fiduciaries All The Time?